VenKamikaze/BitRiot/README.md

 I contacted the original author and they were happy for me to work on this code.
 When I asked about licencing they said they would have licensed it as something free "like Apache", hence the Apache Software License now added to the source code!

 The game now works in Linux w/SDL 1.2.x, however may have some minor input issues which I haven't bothered to clean up.
+*Note: There is now a working sdl2 branch thanks to contributors!*

 There are two software tags:
 * win32-v1